TezBaydu/Milestone-Project-1-Band/test.md

         * Looked online in stack overflow and has been answered but involves Django:
             *https://stackoverflow.com/questions/43987462/django-safetext-object-has-no-attribute-get
     - Not considered an issue as website is working effectively on all browsers.

+- Browsershots.org Test date 12/04/2021
+    - Site no longer in use !

 - Firefox (version 87.0)
     - Tested on own version